brettcannon/sans-io/index.rst

 In a word: *reusability*.
-By implementing network protocols without any I/O and instead operating on bytes alone, libraries allow for reuse by other code regardless of their I/O decisions.
+By implementing network protocols without any I/O and instead operating on bytes or text alone, libraries allow for reuse by other code regardless of their I/O decisions.
 In other words by leaving I/O out of the picture a network protocol library allows itself to be used by both synchronous and asynchronous I/O code.